RicoNoSuave/CSU_Senior_Project/tests/Prometheus Useability Testing Script.md

 	(1 - 5) __

-8. Click on a "Read Article" button underneath a news article.
+8. Reset the application country to "United States".
+Select the "Top Headlines" topic.
+Click on a "Read Article" button underneath a news article.
 Observe the layout of this experience.
 How satisfied are you with the presentation of the available information?

 	(1 - 5) __

 9. Change the timezone on your testing environment.
 Now press the reload button on the Prometheus application.
-Click on a "Read Article" button underneath the news article from step 8.
+Click on the same "Read Article" button underneath the news article from step 8.
 Note the change in the publication time and/or date.
 How satisfied are you with this feature?

 	(1 - 5) __

-10. Change the timezone on your testing environment back, then disconnect from the internet.
+10. Disconnect from the internet.
 Now press the reload button on the Prometheus application.
 This will produce an error message.
 How informative do you find the error message?

 	(1 - 5) __

 11. Connect to the internet.
-Close the Prometheus application.
+Now, choose your personal favorite text size and Day/Night mode, then close the Prometheus application.
 Relaunch the Prometheus application.
 How satisfied are you with this experience?

 	(1 - 5) __